waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Find MR. POKEMON for Professor Elm.
 - **Location:** Past Cherrygrove City.
 - **Plan:**
-    1. Find a path around the one-way ledges on Route 29.
+    1. Leave Cherrygrove City and find Route 30.
-    2. Traverse the route to Cherrygrove City.
-    3. Find MR. POKEMON's house.
+    2. Traverse Route 30 to find MR. POKEMON's house.

 # Strategic Lessons
 - I must always trust the provided game state information (especially Screen Text) over my own memory or assumptions.
 My perception can be flawed, but the data is the source of truth.
 - When a plan repeatedly fails or seems overly complex, I must question my root hypothesis.
-For example, assuming a path-blocking NPC is always a trainer is a false constraint that led to wasted time.
 I must verify foundational assumptions before building complex strategies on top of them.
 - When I discover a new tile mechanic or game rule, I must immediately review and update any relevant custom tools (like `find_path`) to incorporate the new logic.
-A reactive approach to tool maintenance is inefficient and leads to repeated failures.
 - My tools are only as reliable as I make them.
 I must test them against *all* known game mechanics after creation or modification.
 - Not all NPCs who block a path are trainers.
 If interaction leads to looped dialogue instead of a battle, they are likely a non-battling NPC and I should move on.
 - Trust the output of my tools.
 If `find_path` returns "No path found," it's a strong indicator that my assumption about the path is wrong, not that the tool is broken.
 I must re-evaluate the map layout.
+- Some maps can be partitioned, making certain areas inaccessible from others on the same floor (e.g., Pokecenter 2F).
+- For moving NPCs, it's best to use the `stun_npc` tool to freeze them in place before attempting to interact.
+This prevents them from walking away and causing the interaction to fail.

 # Tile Mechanics
 - **WALL**: Impassable terrain.